 The state of the housing market may also factor in the lender's decision.
-The lender of the HELOC is going to look at the combined loan-to-value ratio of both the new first mortgage and the mortgage it holds.
+The lender of the HELOC is going to look at the loan-to-value ratio of both the new first mortgage and the mortgage it holds, combined.
 If home values are rising, this is less of a problem.
 If they are falling, this could cause you to hit a bump in the road.

-If you have any problems resubordinating your existing home equity loan or HELOC, you can try refinancing that loan.
-Refinancing a second mortgage is much less difficult than refinancing the primary mortgage.
+If you have any problems resubordinating your current HELOC, you can try refinancing that loan.
+Refinancing a second mortgage can be easier than refinancing a primary mortgage.